musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 Let's make a start by setting up PHP.

-The first thing we need to do is to make sure that we are installing the intl extension because this is required by Symfony2.

-The installation part is very straightforward, the enabling part less so!
-To install the extension you simply need to open up your php55.sls file and add the package name php55-intl to your list of packages.
-The full file should now look like this:
+Since we are now using the ServerGrove repos we need to change our top.sls file to install their version of PHP rather than what we had before.
+Delete the file called libapache2-mod-php5.sls and create a new file simply called php55.sls.
+This will be very similar to the old file we had, but we are also going to use it to install some PHP extensions.
+Here is the complete file:

 	php55:
     	pkg:
         	- installed
         	- pkgs:
             	- php55
             	- php55-apcu
             	- php55-mod-php
             	- libjpeg-turbo8
             	- php55-intl

+This should look very familiar to you now.
+The pkgs key lists the exact packages we want to be installed.
+Notice how we've include apc caching and the inlt extension that is required by Symfony2.

+Now you can update your top.sls by simply replacing the old libapache2-mod-php5.sls file name with our new php55.sls.

+Simple!

+Well, not quite... for PHP to work properly we need to create a php.ini file that contains some custom directives.
+Some are required by Symfony2 and others are used to enable the extensions we've just installed.